Harvtronix/react-substate/packages/react-substate/README.md

 # Intro
-Substate boils down to three main parts:
+React Substate boils down to three main parts:

 ## Substates
 This is how you store your application state.
 You can create new substates wherever you want, but it is recommended to define them all in the same file.